Estimated Reading Time: 11 minutes

 - Accuracy of category values and safety status for ActiveWeb URLs and IPs.
 It’s not enough to just have high coverage—a best-in-class filtering solution has systems and processes in place to achieve unmatched accuracy—ensuring a limited number of false positives and the highest quality protection against malicious sources.

 - Flexible, scalable, and redundant infrastructure.
 A best-in-class premium web filtering solution will offer flexible deployment options to meet the infrastructure demands of your organization.
 It will also be scalable and redundant, ensuring it can handle any spikes in traffic with little-to-no downtime.

 Still Concerned About Phishing Attacks?

-We are too! zvelo partners with some of the world’s leading antivirus vendors, ISPs, Telcos, and device manufacturers who leverage the zveloDB™ URL Database and our real-time content categorization and malicious website detection engine to empower their web filtering & parental controls, and security solutions.
+We are too! zvelo partners with some of the world’s leading antivirus vendors, ISPs, Telcos, and device manufacturers who leverage the zveloDB™ URL Database and our real-time content categorization engine for phishing detection, malicious website detection, and cyber threat intelligence feeds to empower their web filtering & parental controls, and security solutions.
 If you’re interested in evaluating the zveloDB for your application in network security, ad tech, or mobile and subscriber analytics—don’t hesitate to contact us.